 Fulton Financial's Earnings Per Share Are Growing.

 I like to take a look at earnings before interest and (EBIT) tax margins, as well as revenue growth, to get another take on the quality of the company's growth.
 I note that Fulton Financial's revenue from operations was lower than its revenue in the last twelve months, so that could distort my analysis of its margins.
-Fulton Financial maintained stable EBIT margins over the last year, all while growing revenue 10% to US$833m.
+While we note Fulton Financial's EBIT margins were flat over the last year, revenue grew by a solid 7.0% to US$834m.
 That's a real positive.

 Are Fulton Financial Insiders Aligned With All Shareholders?

 It makes me feel more secure owning shares in a company if insiders also own shares, thusly more closely aligning our interests.
 As a result, I'm encouraged by the fact that insiders own Fulton Financial shares worth a considerable sum.
-Indeed, they hold US$30m worth of its stock.
+To be specific, they have US$30m worth of shares.
 That shows significant buy-in, and may indicate conviction in the business strategy.
-Despite being just 1.1% of the company, the value of that investment is enough to show insiders have plenty riding on the venture.
+Even though that's only about 1.1% of the company, it's enough money to indicate alignment between the leaders of the business and ordinary shareholders.

-It's good to see that insiders are invested in the company, but are remuneration levels reasonable?
-Well, based on the CEO pay, I'd say they are indeed.
-I discovered that the median total compensation for the CEOs of companies like Fulton Financial with market caps between US$2.0b and US$6.4b is about US$5.2m.
+It means a lot to see insiders invested in the business, but I find myself wondering if remuneration policies are shareholder friendly.
+A brief analysis of the CEO compensation suggests they are.
+I discovered that the median total compensation for the CEOs of companies like Fulton Financial with market caps between US$2.0b and US$6.4b is about US$4.9m.

 Please note the insider transactions discussed in this article refer to reportable transactions in the relevant jurisdiction